Techniques for Solving Static Klein-Gordon Equation with Self-Interaction $\lambda\phi^4$ and Arbitrary Spherical Source Terms: Massive Self Interacting Case

 We begin by identifying several useful properties of this equation to aid in numerical solutions.
 First, we note that the term $\phi'/r$ becomes $0/0$ as $r\to0$.
 In the limit $r\to0$, since $\phi'(0)=0$, we have that $\phi''(0)=\lim_{r\to0}\phi'(r)/r$ by L'H\^opital's rule.
 Thus

-Thus all that is needed to determine this ratio is $\phi(0)$.
+So all that is needed to determine this ratio is $\phi(0)$.
 Moreover, $\phi(0)$ is also needed to have both initial conditions at the origin (the other being $\phi'(0)=0$) and allows us to calculate eq.~\ref{eq:x} to evaluate the differential equation near the origin.

 The value of $\phi(0)$ is ultimately set from the fact that $\phi(\infty)=0$.
-In principle, one can numerically vary $\phi(0)$ until one finds that $\phi(\infty)\to0$.
+In principle, one can numerically vary $\phi(0)$ until one finds that $\phi(\infty)\to0$; that is, one can use a shooting method to convert this boundary value problem to an initial value problem.
 This strategy is numerically viable by following a procedure that maximizes the distance $r$ at which either $\phi(r)$ crosses zero or when the derivative changes from positive to negative.

 This strategy suffers from two main problems.
 First, a sufficiently accurate initial guess is needed to realistically converge on the correct value of $\phi(0)$.
 Second, when $\lambda$ is large enough to contribute, the differential equation may become quite stiff depending on the shape of the density profile.
-For example, for some interesting parameters, we find that changing the initial condition $\phi(0)$ by one part in the $10^{14}$, close to the doule precision limit, the numerical solution varies between diverging to positive infinity and negative infinity well within $r_s$.
+For example, for some interesting parameters, we find that changing the initial condition $\phi(0)$ by one part in the $10^{14}$, close to the double precision limit, the numerical solution varies between diverging to positive infinity and negative infinity well within $r_s$.
 Thus we find that while it may be possible to evaluate $\phi(0)$ to good precision, it is not always sufficient to fully evolve the function to any value of $r$ desired.
 Arbitrary precision techniques are likely required here.

 To aid with the first issue, we found some expressions that serve well to approximate $\phi(0)$ by examining its behavior in different limits and then connecting them together.
 In the small $\lambda$ limit we recover the solution from eqs.~\ref{eq:phi KG2 small r} and \ref{eq:D KG2} which is